PHI Definition and 18 HIPAA Identifiers

 “Jane Doe, 10/12/1981, MRI of left knee, MRN 12345.”
 “Adult patient, MRI of left knee.”

-• Employment records held by a covered entity in its role as employer (e.g., HR files)
+• Employment records held by a covered entity in its role as employer (HR files)

-• Education records covered by FERPA (student health records at schools)
+• Education records covered by FERPA (certain student records)

-• Consumer health apps that are not covered entities or BAs (state privacy laws may still apply)
+• Consumer health apps that are not covered entities or business associates (other privacy laws may apply)

-When in doubt: Is a CE or BA creating/receiving the data, and is it linked to health, care, or payment?
+Simple test: Is a covered entity or business associate creating, receiving, maintaining, or transmitting the information, and is it linked to a person and related to health, care, or payment?

 How to safeguard PHI

-1. Risk analysis and management: Identify threats to the confidentiality, integrity, and availability of ePHI; update at least annually or on major change.
-45 CFR 164.308(a)(1)(ii)(A)
+1. Risk analysis and risk management: Identify threats to confidentiality, integrity, and availability of ePHI; review regularly and whenever major systems, vendors, or workflows change.

-5. Workforce training: Train on privacy, phishing, incident reporting
+6. Workforce training: Train on privacy, phishing, and incident reporting.
+Repeat and document training.

 Task Frequency Notes